From Primary to Post Primary

 Junior Cycle Factsheets

-The NCCA has put together a set of fact sheets which give information about the different subjects available in junior cycle.
+The National Council for Curriculum and Assessment (NCCA) has put together a set of fact sheets which give information about the different subjects available in Junior Cycle (first to third year).
 While the fact sheets have been designed with sixth class pupils and first year students in mind, they will also be useful for parents.

-They can be used by first year tutors and guidance counsellors in post-primary schools and teachers of senior classes in primary schools.
-They will also be useful for school information evenings and open days.
+In addition to this, they can be used by first year tutors and guidance counsellors in post primary schools and teachers of senior classes in primary schools.
+They can also be useful for school information evenings and open days.

 Senior Cycle Curriculum

 Senior Cycle students may take a variety of programmes, including Transition Year, Leaving Certificate (Established), Leaving Certificate Vocational Programme and Leaving Certificate Applied.
-Further information regarding many aspects of the Senior Cycle, including new subject outlines and transitioning from Secondary to Third level education can be found at the NCCA Website
+Further information regarding many aspects of the Senior Cycle, including new subject outlines and transitioning from post primary to Third level education can be found at the NCCA website.